heynineteen/git-credential-keyed-helper-cpp/README.md

 [credential]
     helper =
-    helper = heynineteen-keyed heynineteen
+    helper = keyed-helper heynineteen
 ```
 Unlike other git config items, a value for `credential.helper` will not replace values in any parent config files but add another helper to the list.
 The helpers in this list get called in turn until one provides some credentials.
-To avoid this and replace helpers specified in parent configs, we first include a blank helper (` helper = `) followed by the the configuration for our overriding helper (`helper = heynineteen-keyed heynineteen`).
+To avoid this and replace helpers specified in parent configs, we first include a blank helper (` helper = `) followed by the the configuration for our overriding helper (`helper = keyed-helper heynineteen`).

-This configuration sets the credential helper to be an executable named `git-credential-heynineteen-simple` and passes an argument of `heynineteen`.
+This configuration sets the credential helper to be an executable named `git-credential-keyed-helper` and passes an argument of `heynineteen`.
 This argument is an arbitrary key value used along with the remote git host to distiguish between different accounts and allows multiple accounts to be configured on the same machine.

 ### Update your user .gitconfig file
 Add this entry to your system or user .git config file: